Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Discussion

 \subsection{Limits of model fidelity and parameter identifiability}

 Our analysis also underscores persistent challenges in NEXI parameter estimation.
-Specifically, $D_i$ often hits its upper model bound ($3.5$ µm$^2$/ms), a behavior also noted in prior work on white matter models like NODDI \cite{jelescuDegeneracyModelParameter2016, howardEstimatingAxialDiffusivity2022} and in recent cortical applications of NEXI \cite{uhlQuantifyingHumanGray2024}, suggesting that this lack of sensitivity to high intra-neurite diffusivity is a general feature of multi-compartment diffusion models.
+Specifically, $D_i$ often hits its upper model bound ($3.5$ µm$^2$/ms), a behavior also noted in prior work on white matter models like NODDI \citep{jelescuDegeneracyModelParameter2016, howardEstimatingAxialDiffusivity2022} and in recent cortical applications of NEXI \citep{uhlQuantifyingHumanGray2024}, suggesting that this lack of sensitivity to high intra-neurite diffusivity is a general feature of multi-compartment diffusion models.
+Importantly, while our synthetic simulations (Fig. \ref{fig:figure3}) indicated a tendency for the estimator to underestimate $D_i$ at intermediate values, the systematic overestimation observed in vivo is likely driven by biological confounds not captured in the simulations, such as partial volume effects with cerebrospinal fluid, structural disorder or the presence of unmodeled soma compartments.
 Similar concerns apply to $t_{ex}$ estimation, where we observe systematic overestimation at intermediate values (Fig.\ \ref{fig:figure3}), likely arising from the interplay between limited short-$\Delta$ data and degeneracy in the fitting landscape.
+Despite these identifiability challenges at relatively short diffusion times ($\Delta \leq 45$ ms), retaining the exchange component is essential to preserve the model's primary biophysical value: probing membrane permeability.
+Our results indicate that the XAI-optimized protocol successfully maximizes the available information to constrain $t_{ex}$ within these hardware limitations.